westlake-autolab/westlake-autolab.github.io/_people/phd-Wei SONG.md

     </div>
 </div>

 Wei Song is currently a Ph.D. student @ Autolab and SII.
-He received his B.Eng. from Zhejiang University in 2024.
-His research centers on vision-language models, and the development of unified architectures for multimodal understanding and generation.<br>
+He received his B.Eng. degree from Zhejiang University in 2024.
+His research centers on large multimodal models and unified architectures for multimodal understanding and generation.<br>

 > songwei@westlake.edu.cn